 For purposes of this subsection an applicant's record may be considered for only the two years prior to the application date.

-In the event that a plan is disapproved pursuant to this subsection, the town shall notify the director of such disapproval within ten days.
-The town shall advise the applicant and the director in writing as to the specific reasons that the plan was disapproved.
+In the event that a plan or a transfer of a plan is disapproved pursuant to this subsection, the Town shall notify the Director of such disapproval within ten days of the disapproval.
+The Town shall advise the applicant and the Director in writing as to the specific reasons that the plan was disapproved.

 Applications for amendment of a soil erosion and sedimentation control plan in written and/or graphic form may be made at any time under the same conditions as the original application.
-Until such time as said amendment is approved by the town the land-disturbing activity shall not proceed except in accordance with the soil erosion and sedimentation control plan as originally approved.
+Until such time as said amendment is approved by the Town the land-disturbing activity shall not proceed except in accordance with the soil erosion and sedimentation control plan as originally approved.

-No person may initiate a land-disturbing activity in accordance with an approved plan before notifying the town of the date that the land-disturbing will begin.
+No Person may initiate a land-disturbing activity in accordance with an approved plan before notifying the Town of the date that the land-disturbing will begin.

-When deemed necessary by the town, a preconstruction conference may be required.
+When deemed necessary by the Town, a preconstruction conference may be required and noted on the approved plan

-Any person engaged in land-disturbing activity who fails to file a soil erosion and sedimentation control plan in accordance with this article, or who conducts a land-disturbing activity except in accordance with provisions of an approved soil erosion and sedimentation control plan shall be deemed in violation of this article.
+Any Person engaged in land-disturbing activity who fails to file a soil erosion and sedimentation control plan in accordance with this article, or who conducts a land-disturbing activity except in accordance with provisions of an approved soil erosion and sedimentation control plan shall be deemed in violation of this article.